A general election was held on 12 December 2019. This was the timetable of events up to and after the date of the election.

 MPs and members of the House of Lords swear the oath of allegiance or make an solemn affirmation.

-Date to be confirmed - State Opening of Parliament
+Thursday 19 December - State Opening of Parliament

 The State Opening marks the formal start of the parliamentary year.
 The Queen's Speech sets out the government’s proposed policies and legislation for the coming session.